docker/docs/docker-hub/github.md

   </tbody>
 </table>

-## GitHub service hooks
+## GitHub webhook

-A GitHub Service hook allows GitHub to notify the Docker Hub when something has been committed to a given git repository.
+A GitHub webhook allows GitHub to notify the Docker Hub when something has been committed to a given git repository.

 When you create an Automated Build from a GitHub user that has full "Public and